szilard/benchm-ml/README.md

 Training datasets of sizes 10K, 100K, 1M, 10M are [generated](0-gendata.txt) from the well-known airline dataset (using years 2005 and 2006).
 A test set of size 100K is generated from the same (using year 2007).
 The task is to predict whether a flight will be delayed by more than 15 minutes.
-While we study primarily teh scalability of the algos/implementations, it is interesting to see how much more information and consequently accuracy the same model can obtain with more data (more observations).
+While we study primarily the scalability of algos/implementations, it is interesting to see how much more information and consequently accuracy the same model can obtain with more data (more observations).